 If you no longer want to react, for example.

 1. See what weaknesses or insecurities they are using to provoke you.
 Look at where that insecurity or weaknesses came from and work on healing it within yourself, so it no longer affects you when others use it against you.

 2. When they pull you in, and you react, where has that got you?
-They want to win at all cost, notice how you didn’t reach a compromise, the argument got taken off-topic, or you got the silent treatment.
-Notice how smug their answers are once they’ve hit you, notice how you’re more angry and upset that you were at the start.
+They want to win at all cost.
+Notice how you didn’t reach a compromise, the argument got taken off-topic, or you got the silent treatment.
+Notice how smug their answers are once they’ve hit you.
+Notice how you’re more angry and upset than you were at the start.

 3. Ask yourself.
 “Why am I arguing In the first place?
 Does it ever get resolved?”

-4. Don’t look to the narcissist for compromise or agreement, look inwards to you, look at what you can do for you, then do what you can for you and leave them be.
+4. Don’t look to the narcissist for compromise or agreement.
+Look inwards to yourself, look at what you can do for yourself, then do what you can for yourself and leave them be.

 Steps, ask “can I accept it.”
 If that’s a no, ask, “can I change it?”
 If you can change it for you, then change it.
 If you can not leave it and focus on something, you can change.

-It’s time to decide what you want for you, your future, physically, financially, emotionally, spiritually, in your personal life and your business life.
+It’s time to decide what you want for yourself, your future, physically, financially, emotionally, spiritually, in your personal life and your business life.

 Step two commit yourself to change.